 NORA KIRKPATRICK grew up in rural Iowa before graduating from UCLA’s School of Theatre, Film and Television.
 Upon graduation, Nora did what her parents told her not to do, and joined a rock band.
 This band, Edward Sharpe and The Magnetic Zeros, won a GRAMMY, a gold record, and toured the world, playing Coachella, Lollapalooza, Glastonbury and SXSW, among others.
 Nora was a founding member and played accordion with the group for seven years.

 In 2018, Nora created, wrote and directed DOOR NO. 1, a first of its kind live-action VR comedy series, starring Snoop Dogg and Ravi Patel, for Hulu.
-In 2017, Nora sold her TV show ASSISTED LIVING to CBS, which was executive produced by Will Ferrell, Adam McKay and Jessica Elbaum.
-In 2016, Nora co-wrote and directed a five-part VR comedy series with SNL alum Mike O’Brien, which is currently airing on Hulu.
-That same year, Nora sold her TV show, BEST SELLER, to Comedy Central, produced by Gloria Sanchez Productions and Olivia Wilde.
+In 2017, Nora sold her TV show ASSISTED LIVING to CBS, executive produced by Will Ferrell and Jessica Elbaum.
+In 2016, Nora created a five-part VR comedy series with SNL alum Mike O’Brien, which is currently airing on Hulu, and sold her TV show, BEST SELLER, to Comedy Central, produced by Gloria Sanchez Productions and Olivia Wilde.

 She recently directed a pilot for The Jackal Group, starring Emmy and Golden Globe winner Darren Criss.
-Her short films have played over fifty film festivals all over the world garnering many awards, including Best Director at the Prague International Film Festival (2020) and the Grand Jury Prize at The San Diego Film Festival, Sioux City Film Festival and the Femme Filmmakers Festival.
+Her short films have played over fifty film festivals around the world garnering many awards, including Best Director at the Prague International Film Festival (2020) and several Grand Jury Prizes.
 She won a Davey Grant for her screenplay Long Time Listener, First Time Caller, and was chosen as a fellow of the 2018 Sony Diversity Directing Program.

 Nora has played many roles in film and TV, including GREEK, JENNIFER FALLS, and THE OFFICE.